introlab/rendezvous/README.md

       $ deactivate

-8- Install the following dependencies:
+8- Install dependencies by running:

--
+    $ pip install -r requirements.txt

+9 - If you add dependencies run the following command to add your dependency to requirements.txt:

+    $ pip freeze > requirements.txt

 ## Project Structure